-- AND, OR, and NOT Operators-Describes how to combine rules to create more conditions. - Keywords and their actions-Explains the keywords accept, deny, and continue. - Default Behavior-Describes how feature counts are served when a feature request does not meet any of the conditions in the model definition.
+- Conditions Syntax-Describes how to configure a condition in simple terms. - AND, OR, and NOT Operators-Describes how to combine conditions within a rule. - Keywords and their actions-Explains the keywords accept, deny, and continue. - Letting Server Specify Counts-Explains how to use the without requested features directive, to let the server allocate feature counts. - Default Behavior-Describes how feature counts are served when a feature request does not meet any of the conditions in the model definition.